openshift/external-dns-operator/docs/localdev.md

     # Sample output:
     kind
     ```
-- Set the kubectl context to point to the cluster:
+- Set the context of the `kubectl` to point the above cluster:
     ```bash
     $ kubectl config use-context kind-kind
     ```